-The Water Agency is a member of, and contract administrator for, the North Bay Water Reuse Authority (NBWRA).
+Sonoma Water is a member of, and contract administrator for, the North Bay Water Reuse Authority (NBWRA).
 The NBWRA is a coordinated effort of three counties and 10 water and sanitation agencies, working together as one entity, to address water supply shortages from a watershed perspective.
 The member agencies are investing in a number of diverse recycled water projects to offset potable water demands throughout the North Bay region.

 The NBWRA is proposing Phase 2 of the North Bay Water Reuse Program (Phase 2 Program).
 The NBWRA has prepared a joint Draft Environmental Impact Report / Environmental Impact Statement (EIR/EIS) pursuant to the California Environmental Quality Act (CEQA) and the National Environment Policy Act (NEPA) to assess potential environmental effects of their proposed North Bay Water Reuse Program Phase 2, or NBWRP Phase 2.
-The Sonoma County Water Agency (SCWA) will act as Lead Agency under CEQA and the Department of Interior, Bureau of Reclamation, will be the federal Lead Agency under NEPA.
+Sonoma Water will act as Lead Agency under CEQA and the Department of Interior, Bureau of Reclamation, will be the federal Lead Agency under NEPA.

 Draft EIR/EIS Public Comment: